KorfLab/classic/README.md

 Classic
 =======

-Learn from the past: classic experiments revisited
+Learn from the past: classic bioinformatics revisited